ittaihurvitz/kubernetes-eks/README.md

 **Kubernetes Check** in order to check that the application is active. <br>
 <br>
 Finally you should delete everything that was applied on AWS in order to avoid increase of the AWS costs. <br>
-Run **Kubernetes Destry** in order to delete everything that was applied by Helm, Kubernetes and Terraform on AWS. <br>
+Run **Terraform Destroy** in order to delete everything that was applied by Helm, Kubernetes and Terraform on AWS. <br>

 # Manual deployment
 Clone the repository to your own computer. <br>